OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentExceptions.rst

 .. code-block:: java

-   try{
+   try {

    }

-   catch(ExceptionType eName){
+   catch(ExceptionType eName) {

    }

 or multiple **catch** blocks, such as the example below:

-When using multiple **catch** blocks the order of how the Exception handlers are implemented matters.
+When using multiple **catch** blocks *the order of how the Exception handlers are implemented matters*.
 The code should be ordered with the handler for the most specific Exception defined first, eventually progressing to the definitions for the most general exceptions.

 For example: